This designer is creating fashion prints from maths equations

 Gueye, who had long harbored fashion aspirations from her childhood when she made clothes for her dolls, pondered what if she took the equations she taught to create drawings and prints for clothing?

+on after that classroom moment, her brand Diarrablu started using math concepts such as geometric transformations and quadratic transformations to create multiple prints in bold colors.

-Soon after that classroom moment, her brand Diarrablu was born and she now uses math concepts such as geometric transformations and quadratic transformations to create multiple prints in bold colors.
+on after that classroom moment, her brand Diarrablu started using math concepts such as geometric transformations and quadratic transformations to create multiple prints in bold colors.

 "My work is fully focused on the use of mathematics for the creative process," she told CNN.